-- Specify whether to include the Submit button in the parameter form control.
-If Submit is included, it is used to submit the parameter values you specified in the parameter form control.
-If Submit is not included, once you change the values of a parameter in the parameter form control, the new values will be applied automatically.
+- Specify whether you want to include the Submit button in the parameter form control.
+If yes, you can select Submit to submit the parameter values you specify in the parameter form control.
+If no, once you change the values of a parameter in the parameter form control, the new values will apply automatically.

-The parameter form control is now inserted in the report.
+Server inserts the parameter form control in the report.
 It lists the selected parameters for the current report or lists all parameters used by the specified reports.

 - In the parameter form control, specify values of the listed parameters.
 You may specify the values in these ways.

-- Select the Submit button to run the current report or the specified reports if the button is available.
+- Select Submit to run the current report or the specified reports if Submit is available.
 If there is no Submit button, the change of values in the parameter form control will trigger report re-running.

-If you save or publish a report containing a parameter form control to another directory, Server does not save or publish the reports that you bind the parameter form control with, along with the report.
+If you save or publish a report containing a parameter form control to another folder, Server will not save or publish the reports that you bind the parameter form control with, along with the report.

-A filter control is used to filter one or more data components in a report, which refer to tables, banded objects, charts, and crosstabs.
+You can use a filter control to filter one or more data components in a report, which refer to tables, banded objects, charts, and crosstabs.
 For how a filter control works, see Filtering Scenarios.

-The filters created via filter controls are also referred to as on-screen filters.
+The filters that you created via filter controls are also referred to as on-screen filters.